captionpoint/captionpoint-plays/THE-ROOMMATE.md

 END SETTINGS
 ---
 ---
-I.
+1.
 (The kitchen.)
-(SHARONfinishes helping ROBIN.
-carry boxes in.
-So many boxes/ One contains weird veg-etables from a CSA.
-Some vegetables are just odd,but others look actively dangerous.)
+(SHARONfinishes helping ROBYN carry boxes in.
+So many boxes!
+One contains weird veg- etables from a GSA.
+Some vegetables are just odd, but others look actively dangerous.)
 ---
 ## SHARON:
 (A little out of breath.)
-And this is the kitchen I'm a big cook, I love to cook You said you cooked?
+And this is the kitchen
+I'm a big cook, I love to cook
+You said you cooked?
 ---
 ## ROBYN: